 Brian S. Schwartz, M.D. is Associate Professor and Director of Clinical Services, Program Director for the Infectious Diseases Fellowship, and the Gold-Headed Cane Endowed Teaching Chair in Internal Medicine in the Division of Infectious Diseases at the University of California San Francisco (UCSF).
 His academic focus is infections in immunocompromised (non-HIV) and transplant patients.
 Brian joined the editorial board as a contributor in 2012.
 Full bio.

-Kami Kim, M.D. is Professor of Medicine, Immunology/Microbiology and Pathology at Albert Einstein College of Medicine and Montefiore Medical Center, New York.
+Kami Kim, M.D. is Professor of Internal Medicine, Division of Infectious Diseases and International Medicine, at Morsani College of Medicine, University of South Florida, Tampa.
 Her laboratory work focuses on the pathogenesis of toxoplasmosis and malaria.
 She is also interested in understanding host response to parasitic infections, opportunistic pathogens, and tuberculosis.
 She is a graduate of Harvard University and Columbia College of Physicians and Surgeons.
 She did her post-doctoral training at Columbia University, University of California San Francisco, and Stanford University.
 Full bio.